SunsetMkt/WuWa-Cutscenes/HELP.md

 # What we know about WuWa's Media Player

 > [!WARNING]
 > Movies (\*.mp4) in 2.1 and after are encrypted.
 Help needed to reverse engineer the decryption solution.
-See issues.
+>
 > The logging information in the following JavaScript is in Chinese.
-Use Google Translate would be helpful.
+Google Translate would be helpful.

 ## File extraction?